beakbahama/log/docs/chins.md

 - **Approaches to Using Chin Sensations for Wellness**: Examine how knowledge of chin sensations can lead to new methods for managing stress, emotional health, and enhancing group cohesion.

-- **Cultural and Historical Perspectives on the Human Chin**: Investigate how different cultures and historical periods have perceived the human chin, potentially revealing new insights into its significance.
+- **Cultural and Historical Perspectives on the Human Chin**: Investigate how different cultures and historical periods have perceived the human chin, tying it into the findings presented.

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-09-22**: Added "Addressing Skepticism and Future Steps for Verification" and moved and enhanced part of preface into "Introduction: So What's a Chin For?"
 - **2024-09-21**: Added "Reflections on Losing the Chin Sensation in Childhood", did some cleanup
 - **2024-09-18**: Added "Overview of Childhood Sensations and Experiences", revised conclusion, and added "Closing Thoughts" section, including a poem
 - **2024-09-15**: Added preface, alternate titles, resources, planned additions, and a placeholder TOC for the planned sections